minekube/brigodier/README.md

 ### Inspecting a command

-If you `parse` some input, you can find out what it will perform (if anything) and provide hints to the user safely and immediately.
+If you `Parse` some input, you can find out what it will perform (if anything) and provide hints to the user safely and immediately.

 The parse will never fail, and the `ParseResults` it returns will contain a *possible* context that a command may be called with